ciceroednilson/ms-products-golang/README.md

-# Project to learn Golang, for this I created a Crud of the product.
+# Project to learn Golang.

-This project isn't the object be a commercial application.
+Creating a Crud of the product.

 ## 🚀 Starting.